jackyzha0/quartz/content/notes/think-writing.md

 Yesterday I got one iroha node running by itself in a docker container and was able to make transactions and queries using a python script.
 This morning I'll try to get a few nodes to interact together.
 And In the afternoon I will do some reading about CPRs and governance.

 doi: 10.1109/TEM.2020.3003565: Permissionless and Permissioned, Technology-Focused and Business Needs-Driven: Understanding the Hybrid Opportunity in Blockchain Through a Case Study of Insolar.
+- Sidechains?
+- soft vs hard fork
+	- soft: different states of the same blochain that coexist and are eventually reconnected
+	- hard: a complete separate copy of a blockchain